 abuse and domestic violence

 What I do and how I work

 I work from home in Isleham between Newmarket and Ely.
-My consulting room has disabled access and I see individuals and couples, and provide supervision.
+My consulting room has disabled access and I see individuals and provide supervision.

 People can contact me directly, but I also accept referrals from the NHS, Occupational Health services, private companies and the public sector.
 I offer both short- and long-term therapy.